Toloka/docs/en/guide/concepts/train.md

 1. You link the training to the main pool.

-1. You run both pools in turn.
+1. You start the main pool and the training pool.

 1. The Toloker sees only the training tasks and decides to complete them.